sergeyklay/gstore/README.rst

 ghs
 ===

-Ghs is a simple cli tool to synchronize organizations' repositories from GitHub.
+Ghs is a simple tool to synchronize GitHub repositories of your organizations.

 Overview
 --------

-This tool uses the GitHub API to get a list of all forked, mirrored, public, and private repos owned by you organizations.
+This tool uses the GitHub API to get a list of all forked, mirrored, public, and private repos owned by your organizations.
 If the repo already exists locally, it will update it via git-pull.
 Otherwise, it will properly clone the repo.

 It will organize your repos into the following directory structure: